Estimators

 # ---- Quantiles of θᵢ ∣ 𝐙, θ₋ᵢ ----

-# Initialise estimators respectively targetting quantiles of μ∣Z,σ and σ∣Z,μ
+# Initialise estimators respectively targeting quantiles of μ∣Z,σ and σ∣Z,μ

-# Estimate quantiles of μ∣Z,σ with σ = 0.5 and for many data sets
+# Inference: Estimate quantiles of μ∣Z,σ with known σ

 Ensemble combines multiple estimators, aggregating their individual estimates to improve accuracy.